ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 0x7fffffffe1c8:	0x55554771	0x00005555	0x00000000	0x00000000
 (gdb)
 ```

-So, the 3rd breakpoint was in last instruction (retq) of stackoverflow function.
-Looking at the stack above, current rsp is the address in main function, the one right after our stackoverflow function.
-Program should end normally, if we still continue.
-We have executed program without making buffer overflow.
+So, the 3rd breakpoint was at the last instruction (retq) of the stackoverflow function.
+Looking at the stack above, the current rsp is the address in main, the one right after our stackoverflow function.
+The program should end normally if we continue.
+We have executed the program without causing a buffer overflow.

-What is the content of stack if we the execute program, by causing the buffer overflow to program?
+What is the content of the stack if we do execute the program and cause a buffer overflow?

-Stack information in first breakpoint should stay same, but let's have a look on second breakpoint again, which is right after when overflow occurs.
+The stack information at the first breakpoint should stay the same, but let's have a look at the second breakpoint again, which is right after the overflow occurs.

 ```shell
 (gdb) r $(python -c 'print("A" * 26)')
 Starting program: /root/Overflow $(python -c 'print("A" * 26)')